Gatheru-rose/rose_bioinformatics_intern/Internship report.md

-# Internship Progress Report
+# Internship Report

 ---
 ## Introduction

 As from 3rd February 2021, I began my bioinformatics Internship at [icipe](http://www.icipe.org/) in Nairobi,Kenya.
-This internship opportunity is laying a strong foundation in my genomics and bioinformatics research career as I am in my early stages.
+This internship opportunity has laid a strong foundation in my genomics and bioinformatics research career in my early stages.

-At the beginning of the internship period I developed my learning [roadmap](https://github.com/Gatheru-rose/rose_bioinformatics_intern/blob/main/roadmap.md) and the goals I wished to achieve from the internship.
+At the beginning of the internship period I developed a learning [roadmap](https://github.com/Gatheru-rose/rose_bioinformatics_intern/blob/main/roadmap.md) and the goals I wished to achieve from the internship.

 Here is a link to my internship project [plan](https://github.com/Gatheru-rose/rose_bioinformatics_intern/projects/1) that I keep on updating depending on the skills gaps and knowledge yet to cover.
 Additionally, here is the link to my internship repository [readme](https://github.com/Gatheru-rose/rose_bioinformatics_intern) document.

-I am happy to document my progress since I started this internship and what else am planning to do for the remaining time.
+I am happy to document my progress here.
 This progress is respective of my milestones in the [roadmap](https://github.com/Gatheru-rose/rose_bioinformatics_intern/blob/main/roadmap.md) file as well as my [project plan](https://github.com/Gatheru-rose/rose_bioinformatics_intern/projects/1).

 ---
 ## Objectives and Expectations.